werckme/werckmeister/manual.md

 <br><br><br>

 ### `fromPosition`
-Selects any event where its position is after a given time.
+Selects any event where its position is equal or after a given position in quarters.

  see also: [toPosition](#toPosition).

  ## example, select the events after time >= 8 quarters:

  ```